Ed Orgeron: 2020–2021

 LSU's 2020 season was shortened in response to the COVID-19 pandemic.
 They played a ten-game, all-SEC schedule.
 LSU started the season ranked No. 6 in the AP Poll, but dropped out of the rankings after three games and finished the season with a record of 5–5.
 The Tigers had three different starting quarterbacks throughout the course of the season.
 Myles Brennan started the first three games, but was injured during the game against Missouri on October 10 and was lost for the season.
 T. J. Finley started the next five games.
 Max Johnson started the final two games of the season.
-He led the Tigers to an upset win over the No. 6 Florida Gators in Gainesville and a shootout win over Ole Miss in the season finale.
+He led the Tigers to an upset win over the No. 6 Florida Gators in Gainesville and a shootout 53–48 win over Ole Miss in the season finale.

-In March 2021, a woman testifying in front of Louisiana state legislators claimed that she had reported an instance of sexual harassment by LSU running back Derrius Guice to Orgeron, but that the coach had taken no action against him, and in fact called the woman and asked her to forgive Guice.
+In March 2021, a woman testifying in front of Louisiana state legislators said that she had reported an instance of sexual harassment by LSU running back Derrius Guice to Orgeron, but that the coach had taken no action against him, and in fact called the woman and asked her to forgive Guice.
 In June 2021, Orgeron was added as a defendant to a Title IX lawsuit against LSU, which alleges that the coach was told Guice had raped a student and did not report the allegation.

 Despite high expectations and a favorable schedule, LSU stumbled to a 3–3 start in 2021, losing several games in which they were favored.
-Following the tumultuous start, Orgeron’s Tigers were able to upend the No. 20-ranked Florida Gators in a thrilling rivalry game matchup.
+Following the tumultuous start, Orgeron's Tigers were able to upend the No. 20-ranked Florida Gators 49–42 in a thrilling rivalry game matchup.
 Despite the victory, LSU administrators announced the following day, on October 17, 2021, that they had reached a mutual agreement for Orgeron to leave the program at the end of the 2021 season.
 Orgeron's last game was a last-second victory against Texas A&M at home, which allowed the Tigers to finish the season at 6–6 and become bowl eligible.
 Despite this, Orgeron announced shortly after the game that he would not coach in the bowl game, and that offensive line coach Brad Davis would be appointed interim coach.
+Brian Kelly was hired from Notre Dame as Orgeron's successor.